basemaggad/crewbrief/STATUS.md

-# CrewBrief — Project Status
+CrewBrief Session Handoff — May 28, 2026

-## What's working
+What's working

-- Frontend live at `crewbrief-six.vercel.app`
+Frontend live at crewbrief-six.vercel.app
-- Backend live at `crewbrief-production.up.railway.app`
+Backend live at crewbrief-production.up.railway.app /health returns {"status":"ok","service":"crewbrief-api"}
-- `/health` returns `{"status":"ok","service":"crewbrief-api"}`
-- Supabase connected, tables correct, user exists (`basem.aggad@gmail.com`)
+Supabase connected, tables correct, user exists (basem.aggad@gmail.com) JWT auth fixed — ES256 JWKS verification working via PyJWT Railway build command conflict resolved — Custom Build Command cleared in dashboard
-- `session_messages` table name fix applied throughout backend
-- Railway public domain port set to 8080

-## What's broken / in progress
+What's broken / in progress

-- JWT auth failing: `"Invalid token: The specified alg value is not allowed"`
-- Root cause: PyJWT fix commit ("Switch to PyJWT for proper JWKS verification") **failed to deploy**
-- Failure reason: Railway dashboard has `buildCommand` = `uvicorn main:app --host 0.0.0.0 --port $PORT` which conflicts with `startCommand`
-- Fix identified: clear the **Custom Build Command** field in Railway Settings dashboard — leave only Custom Start Command
+CORS preflight failing — sessions and documents returning 400 on OPTIONS requests Backend returns {"detail":"Missing authorization header"} on actual requests Root cause not yet confirmed — need to see response headers on the preflight request

-## Next concrete step
+Next concrete step

-- Clear Custom Build Command in Railway Settings (leave blank)
-- Save → Railway will auto-redeploy
-- Confirm new deployment is ACTIVE (commit message: "Switch to PyJWT for proper JWKS verification")
-- Test auth by loading `crewbrief-six.vercel.app` — error should be gone
+In browser DevTools → Network tab → click the documents preflight row (type: Preflight, status: 400) Click Headers tab → copy the Response Headers section Paste here so we can see what CORS headers the backend is returning Fix will likely be in main.py CORS config or a middleware ordering issue

-## Decisions made
+Decisions made this session

-- Using PyJWT with PyJWKClient for ES256 JWKS verification
-- `auth.py` handles both HS256 (legacy) and ES256/RS256 (new Supabase asymmetric)
-- New Supabase API keys: using `sb_publishable_...` format (not legacy JWT-based anon key)
+DocumentsPage.js updated to wait for authLoading before calling API STATUS.md created at repo root for cross-session continuity Project instructions updated with handoff format and "no guessing" rule PyJWT with PyJWKClient confirmed as correct approach for ES256

-## Dead ends — don't retry
+Dead ends — don't retry

-- `python-jose` — does not support ES256 JWKS verification, replaced by PyJWT
+python-jose — does not support ES256, replaced
-- Looking for "Copy JWT" button on Supabase Auth → Users page — removed in current Supabase UI
-- Railway `railway.toml` is clean — the conflict is in the **dashboard settings**, not the file
+Looking for "Copy JWT" on Supabase Auth → Users page — removed from UI Railway railway.toml was clean — conflict was in dashboard Settings, not the file CORS is not a frontend issue — main.py config and FRONTEND_ORIGIN variable are both correct

-## Files touched
+Files touched

-- `backend/app/core/auth.py` — rewritten for PyJWT JWKS verification
-- `backend/requirements.txt` — switched to `PyJWT[crypto]==2.10.0`
+backend/app/core/auth.py — rewritten for PyJWT JWKS verification backend/requirements.txt — switched to PyJWT[crypto]==2.10.0
+frontend/src/pages/DocumentsPage.js — wait for authLoading before API call STATUS.md — created at repo root